jiegev5/wenjie-hugo-academic/content/post/book-predictably-irrational/index.md

 - Giving up on our long-term goals for immediate gratification, my firiends, is procrastination.
 - Resisting temptation and instilling self-control are our general goals.
 Repeatedly failing to achieve them is a source of much of our misery.
 - A dictatorial treatment on us is a good choice to combat procrastination.
+- Simplification is one mark of real genius.